- Radical Acceptance and Scapegoat Recovery: The Power of Accepting What IS - November 5, 2023

 - Do you feel chronically anxious, depressed, and/or wrestle with severe self doubt, including imposter syndrome?

-If you answered ‘yes’ to questions 1, 2, or 10, and also answered ‘yes’ to at least one of the other questions, it is very possible that you are the ‘scapegoat’ or ‘identified patient’ in your family-of-origin.
-(Article continues below…)
+If you answered ‘yes’ to questions 1 or 10, or if you answered ‘yes’ to at least three of the ten questions, you may be in the ‘scapegoat’ or ‘identified patient’ role in your family.
+You may wish to check out my book on family scapegoating abuse to learn more.

 Purchase Rejected, Shamed, and Blamed from Amazon to learn more about family scapegoating and toxic family systems